 The cornerstone of all learning is repetition.

-It’s true when learning a new language, and it’s true whether your material of choice is a blog, a podcast or an app.
-If you’re going to be watching your way to Italian fluency, be ready to repeatedly watch the videos suggested in this post until the cows come home.
+If you’re going to be watching your way to Italian fluency, be ready to repeatedly watch the videos until the cows come home.

-It means every time you catch an authentic Italian video, you have a specific goal in mind, a linguistic target.
-So, for example, you could be listening and watching for vocabulary one time, then adjective phrases the next and then maybe you’d be observing sentence construction later on.
-In every iteration, you’re learning and focusing on a particular element of the language.
+Every time you catch an authentic Italian video, keep a specific goal in mind.
+For example, you could be listening and watching for vocabulary one time, then adjective phrases the next and then maybe you’d be observing sentence construction later on.

-Instead of being weighed down by your perceived inability, the attitude of giving yourself some slack would be more productive in the long run.
-Celebrate mistakes, failures and errors.
-This is an attitude that will come in handy in those moments when you think you’re not getting anywhere.
+Instead of being weighed down by your perceived inability, giving yourself some slack would be more productive in the long run.

 Prioritize Active Engagement